Gerard Healy: Sydney Swans

 He left the Demons in 1985, after playing 130 games, moving to the Sydney Swans at the beginning of the 1986 season.
 He immediately made an impact at the Swans, winning best and fairests in his first three years with the team – 1986, 1987, 1988.
 Season 1988 was to prove the finest of his career.

 In addition to the Swans' Best & Fairest award, Healy took home the Brownlow Medal as the VFL's fairest and best player, the VFL Players Association MVP and the Simpson Medal for best on ground in the Victoria vs Western Australia state game played in Perth.
 He retired from Sydney in 1991 due to a serious wrist injury.
 He was later recognised as one of Sydney's greats, being named in their Team of the Century.

-Following his forced retirement Collingwood picked Healy in the 1991 Pre-Season Draft on the chance that his injury would recover but Healy never played another AFL match.
+Following his forced retirement, Collingwood picked Healy in the 1991 AFL draft on the chance that his injury would recover but Healy never played another AFL match.

-In 2000 Healy was inducted into the Australian Football Hall of Fame.
+In 2000, Healy was inducted into the Australian Football Hall of Fame.
 On 18 July 2009, he was also inducted into the Sydney Swans Hall of Fame.